Tag: developer security

 • ClamAV: An open source antivirus engine that can scan files for malware, making it ideal for CI/CD pipelines and file storage systems.

-These tools integrate seamlessly with developer workflows.
+These tools integrate smoothly with developer workflows.
 For example, Wazuh can send alerts to Slack or email, ensuring developers stay informed without needing to sift through endless logs.
 Zeek can be paired with dashboards like Kibana for real-time traffic analysis.
 ClamAV can be automated to scan uploaded files in web applications, providing an additional layer of security.

 # Example: Running ClamAV to scan a directory